HMZElidrissi/databases-in-action/README.md

 # Laravel in Action

-Welcome to my personal documentation repository for learning Laravel!
-The main purpose of this documentation is to serve as a reference for myself, and to help me remember the things I've learned.
-However, I've decided to make it public in case it might be useful to someone else.
+Welcome to my personal documentation repository of Databases.
+This repository contains various topics, tutorials, and code samples related to Relational Databases, NoSQL Databases, and Database Management Systems.

 ## Getting Started